Chakra: Classical traditions

+Meditation aid

 The important chakras are stated in Hindu and Buddhist texts to be arranged in a column along the spinal cord, from its base to the top of the head, connected by vertical channels.
 The tantric traditions sought to master them, awaken and energize them through various breathing exercises or with assistance of a teacher.
 These chakras were also symbolically mapped to specific human physiological capacity, seed syllables (bija), sounds, subtle elements (tanmatra), in some cases deities, colors and other motifs.